-Lane Additions: Expanding the number of lanes or in shoulder width to create additional lanes at specific t as Flex Lanes, or part-time shoulder lanes.
+Lane Additions: Expanding the number of lanes or increasing shoulder width to create additional lanes at specific times, known as Flex Lanes, or part-time shoulder lanes.

-High-Occupancy Vehicle Lanes: Designating lanes f vehicles with multiple occupants.
+High-Occupancy Vehicle Lanes: Designating lanes for use of vehicles with multiple occupants.

-Variable Pricing Toll Lanes: Designating lanes that ch toll price based on current traffic conditions.
+Variable Pricing Toll Lanes: Designating lanes that change their toll price based on current traffic conditions.

-Access Management: Regulating where and how mo enter and exit the expressway.
+Access Management: Regulating where and how motorists can enter and exit the expressway.

-Intelligent Transportation Systems (ITS): Implement technologies like dynamic messaging signs or real-ti monitoring to optimize traffic flow.
+Intelligent Transportation Systems (ITS): Implementing technologies like dynamic messaging signs or real-time traffic monitoring to optimize traffic flow.

-Bus Rapid Transit (BRT) Lanes: Designating specific buses.
+Bus Rapid Transit (BRT) Lanes: Designating specific lanes for buses.

-EXISTING INTERCHANGES BCA
+EXISTING INTERCHANGES

 Project benefits should equal or exceed the cost.
-We measure benefits in terms of time savings, improv convenience of services, and potential reduction in cra
+We measure benefits in terms of time savings, improved convenience of services, and potential reduction in crashes.

-Interchange improvements, which typically involve w making ramp modifications at intersection with cross is permitted to make improvements to non-tolled fee within one mile of the transportation system.
+Interchange improvements, which typically involve widenings or making ramp modifications at intersection with crossroads.
+CFX is permitted to make improvements to non-tolled feeder roads within one mile of the transportation system.

-OPERATIONAL IMPROVEMENTS BCA
+OPERATIONAL IMPROVEMENTS